sinequanon/webpack-react/README.md

 > `npm i && npm run dev `

 This will install the necessary node packages and then run the dev server.
-Once the server is up and running, point your web browser to :
+Once the server is up and running (you should see the message 'webpack: bundle is now VALID'), point your web browser to :
 > `http://localhost:8080`

 The repo should simulate a fully working app that employs the following features: